XRAccessibility/xraccessibility.github.io/README.md

  - [The Design of Virtual And Augmented Reality - Designing for Accessibility](https://aliheston.gitbook.io/the-design-of-virtual-and-augmented-reality/the-foundations-of-vr-and-ar/designing-for-accessibility) by Alexandria Heston - A great summary of accessible design in XR, as part of Heston's thorough guide on the design of VR and AR.

  - [Accessibility Matrix](https://bit.ly/SGmatrix) - A spreadsheet from Schell Games for developers to make VR games more accessible.

+- [The Value of Inclusively Designed XR Workplace Tools](https://xraccess.org/bcxr-report/) - XR Access' report laying out reasons why organizations adopting XR technologies must think about disability inclusion and accessibility as they pivot to hybrid work and maintain business operations.

 # Platform Solutions